 Diamond is a very small town located in the state of Ohio.
 With a population of 2,799 people and just one neighborhood, Diamond is the 396th largest community in Ohio.

-Because of many things, Diamond is a great place for families with children to consider.
-First of all, many other families with children live here, making Diamond a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Diamond has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Diamond is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Diamond’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Diamond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Diamond residents report their race to be White, followed by Asian.
 Important ancestries of people in Diamond include German, Irish, English, Italian, and Polish.